super-resolution/Locan/docs/source/colormaps.rst

 library.

 We recommend default use for various types of colormaps:
-All 2D one-channel plot functions use the `fire`_ colormap as default if `colorcet` is installed.
+All 2D one-channel plot functions use the `fire`_ colormap as default.
-Otherwise we use the matplotlib colormap `viridis`_ as default.
+Alternatively, we use the matplotlib colormap `viridis`_ for continuous data.
 For categorical data we use `glasbey_dark`_ from `colorcet` as default colormap or alternatively `tab20` from `matplotlib`.
 For diverging data we use `coolwarm`_ from `colorcet` as default colormap or alternatively `coolwarm` from